sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 If you have an unlocked phone, it's really easy.
 You can get a plan with a sim card, pop it in, and walk out of the store Facebooking up a storm.

-I think T-Mobile and AT&T both offer options in this arena.
+We think T-Mobile and AT&T both offer options in this arena.

 Simple mobile is also very good if you don't care about data speeds.
 They have a fixed price, pay up front, no hidden fees.
-I've never had problems with the voice or texting service.
+We've never had problems with the voice or texting service.
 They have unlimited to 52 countries for $10 extra.
 (but you don't need it if you just call Canada - read on) They limit you to about 120kbps (yes, kilobits) with the $40 plan.
 You can get more with